hannemann/php-transcode/README.md

   * use it to e.g. mount the recordings directory from your server.
 Have a look at run.d/pre-start.example
 ## Configuration
 Please have a look into .env.example
+# Usage:
+Point your Browser to http://127.0.0.1:8078
+(The IP has to match the websocket configuration which currently is hardcoded as 127.0.0.1)

 # Clipper
 Search your recording frame by frame for unwanted material
 ## Usage: